Skip to content

 Professional Love

-When it’s time for a deeper clean, trust the pros who specialize in wool and polyester blend rugs.
+When it’s time for a deeper clean, trust the pros who specialise in wool and polyester blend rugs.
 They’ll give your rug the spa treatment it deserves without compromising its natural charm.

 Just like flipping your mattress, rotating your rug every so often helps even out wear from all those happy feet and furniture legs.
 Give your rug a spin (literally) every 6-12 months to even out wear and tear, especially in those bustling areas where feet love to frolic.